kaushal-kumarr/personal-introduction-program/README.md

 ## Sample Output

 What is your name?
-Alex
+Kaushal Kumar
 How old are you?
-21
+20
 What is your favorite hobby?
-Coding
+Chess

-Welcome Alex!
+Welcome Kaushal Kumar!
-You are 21 years old and love Coding.
+You are 20 years old and love Chess.